 By 'commodity shares', we mean the shares of companies that produce commodities.
 The theory is that these companies' revenues are based on the price of the commodity they are selling - if the price of the commodity increases, so too should a company's revenues and its share price.

-However, the challenge with this approach is that there are risks to a commodity producer's revenue in addition to the factors that can influence commodity prices.
+The challenge with this approach is that there are risks to a commodity producer's share price in addition to the factors that can influence commodity prices.
 These include:

 - Market competition

 Like options and futures, CFDs (Contracts for Difference) are another derivative instrument that can be used to trade commodities.